OWASP/CheatSheetSeries/cheatsheets/Web_Service_Security_Cheat_Sheet.md

 ## Message Confidentiality

-Data elements meant to be kept confidential must be encrypted using a strong encryption cipher with an adequate key length to deter brute forcing.
+Data elements meant to be kept confidential must be encrypted using a strong encryption cipher with an adequate key length to deter brute-forcing.

 **Rule**: Messages containing sensitive data must be encrypted using a strong encryption cipher.
 This could be transport encryption or message encryption.